BlockSigner/cove/site/content/english/careers/product-marketing.md

 Skribble aims to simplify the lives of people and create trust in the digital world.
 Worldwide.
 Our mission is to contribute a key element that is intuitive in usage and simple to implement: digital signatures.
 We advise and support organizations in the implementation of digital signatures, so that we all are better off by trusting more, wasting less time, and safeguarding environmental resources.

 ### The Team
-Our team is highly motivated, positive and collaborates closely together.
-We are growing fast and the next step is to bring Skribble to Europe.
+Our team is highly motivated, positive and works closely together.
+We are growing fast and our next step is to bring Skribble to Europe.
 We are nice, fun-loving people, working on a non-commission basis and strive to make the world a better place: one signature at a time.
-We always have each other’s backs - like a family.
-Off work, we can be found riding bikes, playing video games or chilling with family and friends.
+This culture has made us one of the top 3 ascenders in the Swiss startup ranking 2020.
+Off work, we can be found riding bikes or indulging life with our families and friends.

 ### Your Contribution
-You help us grow Skribble in Germany by consulting enterprises on digital signing and business process digitisation.
-You are the face and brand of Skribble in the market: You listen to customers, build lasting relationships and suggest solutions tailored to their needs.
-You focus on large organisations and travel to meet them in person.
+You are our product’s ambassador: In close association with the product and marketing team you make sure that Skribble’s features, updates and functionalities are known and comprehended internally by the sales & happiness team as well as externally by our customers and users.
+The scope of your role includes defining the go-to-market strategy,  positioning and messaging of new features as well as creating content such as sales collateral and user guides.
+By doing so you drive the adoption and usage of the product, you increase customer retention and you enable your customer facing colleagues to provide efficient and effective advice.

 ### Your Background
-- 2+ years experience in consulting people or organisations - ideally as sales development representative (inbound/outbound), business development representative, account manager or customer success manager (B2B SaaS would be perfect, but we’re also interested in other profiles if you have been responsible for a complex product or service in an innovative environment)
+- You have experience in one or more of the following areas: B2B Sales, B2B Marketing, Product Management, Experience Design or UX Writing
+- Content creation in a technical environment was a substantial element of your previous roles
-- Friends describe you as honest, communicative, empathetic and pragmatic
+- Friends describe you as structured, collaborative and proactive
-- You are flexible and enjoy working in a dynamic environment
+- You are flexible and enjoy working in a highly dynamic environment
-- German is your native language and you are fluent in English (other languages are a plus)
+- You are fluent in English and German (both at least level C1)
-- You’re a team player, motivated by purpose and delivering results
-- You can imagine to travel between Switzerland and Germany about 30-50% of your work-time

 ### Our Offering
 - Opportunity to be part of a fast growing tech company with an aspiring and experienced team